Subscribe Now: 1 Full Year for Only $6.95!

 Description And Comments

 What you need to know about this attraction is simple.
-You’ll be shot like a carrier-launched jet from 0 to 40 mph in 2 seconds, flung upside down into a zero-G barrel roll 100 feet off the ground (which will, of course, induce weightlessness), then thrown immediately into to a pair of cobra rolls and a vertical loop of more than 100 feet, into a below-ground tunnel no less!.
-Two more rolls and another loop follow, for a total of seven upside-down experiences in a ride of a little more than two minutes.
+You’ll be shot like a carrier-launched jet from 0 to 40 mph in 2 seconds, flung upside down into a zerogravity barrel roll 100 feet off the ground (which will, of course, induce weightlessness), and then thrown immediately into a pair of cobra rolls and a vertical loop of more than 100 feet, into a belowground tunnel, no less!
+Two more rolls and another loop follow, for a total of seven upside-down experiences in a ride of a little more than 2 minutes.
 At the end of the ride, you may be just as green as the Hulk.